dchote/gopicamera/README.md

 ### Running gopicamera

-Download the latest release from the project releases page https://github.com/dchote/gopicamera/releases, from the latest release right click **gopicamera** and copy link, download it to your pi by running `wget *PASTE_LINK_HERE*`.
-Do the same with **config.json**.
+Download the latest release from the project releases page https://github.com/dchote/gopicamera/releases, from the latest release right click **gopicamera.zip** and copy link, download it to your pi by running `wget *PASTE_LINK_HERE*`.
+Unzip the files `unzip gopicamera.zip`.

 Make **gopigocamera** executable `chmod a+x gopigocamera`, ensure the bcm2835-v4l2 kernel module is loaded `sudo modprobe bcm2835-v4l2`, and edit **config.json** to suite your needs.